andrioni/julia-doc-pt_br/stdlib/base.rst

 .. function:: reinterpret(type, A)

    Construct an array with the same binary data as the given array, but with the specified element type

-.. function:: rand(dims)

-   Create a random array with Float64 random values in (0,1)

-.. function:: randf(dims)

-   Create a random array with Float32 random values in (0,1)

-.. function:: randn(dims)

-   Create a random array with Float64 normally-distributed random values with a mean of 0 and standard deviation of 1

 .. function:: eye(n)